Michigan Criminal Defense Attorney

 A criminal defense lawyer has many jobs.
 In addition to calling witnesses in your defense and cross-examining witnesses that the prosecution puts forward, the most experienced, aggressive criminal defense attorneys may also:

 - Figure out a good sentencing plan for your situation and convince the sentencing judge to implement the plan.
-If you are found guilty, your criminal defense attorney may be able to fashion your sentence in a way that would prevent you from winding back up in the criminal justice system.
+If you are found guilty, your criminal defense attorney may be able to fashion your sentence in a way that would prevent you from ending up back in the criminal justice system.
 For instance, instead of going to prison for a year or more, your criminal defense attorney may suggest that you go to jail only for six months and spend the remaining four months in a drug treatment facility to help you with the drug problem that landed you in trouble in the first place.
 The Michigan Criminal Defense Attorneys will give you the best chance of avoiding jail or prison altogether.

-- Find and hire investigators that can investigate the alleged crime and the witnesses that the prosecution will call to the stand.
+- Find and hire investigators who can investigate the alleged crime and the witnesses that the prosecution will call to the stand.
 If these investigators can find evidence that would make a witness’s testimony less believable, this could tremendously help your case.

 Top Michigan Criminal Defense Attorneys